asimondev/amon2agraf/VirtualBox/README.md

 The following Docker containers will be created:

-- Grafana (default account admin/admin01) with AMON dashboards on the port 10101.
+- Grafana (default account admin/admin01) with AMON dashboards on the port 10201.
-- Project documentation on the port 10102.
+- Project documentation on the port 10202.

+These ports are also forwarded in the Vagrantfile.

 The command `docker-compose up -d` should be used every time to start the containers.